In this article

 Have you ever encountered an ‘archetype’ which has had its core cards released a while ago, suddenly becoming competitive due to new insights by players?
 It is unknown to many players that in December 2018 a major innovation was made to the ‘SSA’ deck and that in January 2019 it became apparent that this innovation has allowed the deck to get far in tournaments and with some luck even win one.

 The public opinion on Sea Stealth Attack decks seems still to be that they are not competitive, and that one Cosmic Cyclone would in most cases mean defeat for the ‘SSA’ player.
 Regarding the first I will say the following.
-Of the seven tournament I have entered since playing with a 26/27 cards build I have topped all but one.
-Also, the conversion rate of number of ‘SSA’ players from swiss to elimination rounds has been good since the Meta Weeklies of December 2018 and January 2019 and since Meta Championship Series (MCS) 13 and MCS 14.
+Of the eleven tournaments I have entered since playing with a 26/27/28 cards build I have topped all but three.
+Also, the conversion rate of number of ‘SSA’ players from swiss to elimination rounds has been good since the Meta Weeklies of December 2018 and January 2019 and was good in Meta Championship Series (MCS) 13 and MCS 14.
 Regarding the second I will say the following.
 The most successful ‘SSA’ build at the moment has many ways to deal with the opponent’s cards besides Sea Stealth Attack: plenty of back row cards, frequent access to spot removal with Atlantean Heavy Infantry and consistent access to synchro monsters.

 Big Brain Choices

 ‘SSA’ has become a competitive and fun deck that is being underestimated and underused.